golanlevin/ExperimentalCapture/docs/portraits_3_indirect_portrait.md

 * **The core question:** What can we learn about people without depicting them directly?
 * **We use:** possessions, traces, biological samples, archives, surveillance records, personal data.
-* **The output:** People may be absent entirely, but their portraits emerge through interpretation rather than depiction.
+* **The output:** People may be absent in a conventional sense, but their portraits emerge through interpretation rather than depiction.

 ---